gatherdata/gatherdata.github.com/developer/ubuntu.markdown

 ## Get the Source

+The project source code is currently broken up into a collection of "features" focused on providing various services, with each hosted in a separate repository.
+This will soon be refactored into a monolithic repository and a build system that produces multiple artifacts.

+Until then you have to pull down each feature separately.
+For instance:

-1. Browse the gather project on GitHub[6]
+1. Browse the GATHERdata project on GitHub[6]
 2. Clone a project
    * `git clone git://github.com/gatherdata/gather-commons.git`
 3. Build the project